anva76/Udacity-fsnd-project-05/backend/readme.md

 The backend part of this application was implemeted based on Flask/SQLAlchemy and PostgreSQL.
 Authentication is done by a third party provider - Auth0.com.
 Some code examples provided by Auth0 were used for implementing authorization and token validation on the backend side.

-## Accessing the backend API server

-The web application was deployed on `Render.com`, a unified cloud provider.
-The deployed backend API server is accessible via this link: https://ecommerce-kiosk.onrender.com/api.

 ## Running the Backend locally

 ### Prerequisites